MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 The IRM service must first be enabled for SharePoint.
 Then, you specify IRM permissions for a library.
 For SharePoint and OneDrive, users can also specify IRM permissions for their OneDrive library.
 SharePoint does not use rights policy templates, although there are SharePoint configuration settings that you can select that match some settings that you can specify in the templates.

-If you use SharePoint Server, you can use this IRM protection by deploying the Azure Rights Management connector.
+If you use SharePoint Server, you can use this IRM protection by deploying the Microsoft Rights Management connector.
 This connector acts as a relay between your on-premises servers and the Rights Management cloud service.
-For more information, see [Deploying the Azure Rights Management connector](deploy-rms-connector.md).
+For more information, see [Deploying the Microsoft Rights Management connector](deploy-rms-connector.md).

 > [!NOTE]
 > There are some limitations when you use SharePoint IRM: